Reformed Egyptian

-The Book of Mormon, a work of scripture of the Latter Day Saint movement, describes itself as having a portion originally written in reformed Egyptian characters on plates of metal or "ore" by prophets living in the Western Hemisphere from perhaps as early as the 6th century BC until as late as the 5th century AD.
-Joseph Smith, the movement's founder, published the Book of Mormon in 1830 as a translation of these golden plates.
-Smith said that after he finished the translation, he returned the golden plates to the angel Moroni.
+The Book of Mormon, a work of scripture of the Latter Day Saint movement, is described by both itself and Joseph Smith, the founder of the movement, as having originally been written in the Reformed Egyptian characters.

 Scholarly reference works on languages do not acknowledge the existence of either a "reformed Egyptian" language or "reformed Egyptian" script as it was described by Joseph Smith.
-No archaeological, linguistic, or other evidence of the use of Egyptian writing in the ancient Americas exists.
+There is no archaeological, linguistic, or other evidence of the use of Egyptian writing in the ancient Americas.